-When child victims of THB testify during the legal proceedings, the Criminal Procedures Code (CPC) foresees that the judge can ask the presence of a relative or a child psychologist, in order to avoid questions that might harm the child (Article 361/5 of CPC).
-In case of a raised civil lawsuit, a lawyer could be appointed and present in the proceedings as well.
+When child victims of THB testify during the legal proceedings, the Criminal Procedures Code (CPC) foresees that the judge asks for the presence of a family member or a child psychologist, in order to avoid situations/questions that might harm the child (Article 361/5 of CPC).
+In case of a filed civil lawsuit, a lawyer is appointed and present during the proceedings, as well.